 Organic vs uniformQuartz is a good choice when designs call for consistency and uniformity like in kitchens with ultra modern lacquered cabinetry.
 The unbroken surface of say a high polished gray or white quartz has a sleek formal appearance.
 It’s also available in a wide variety of shades.

-It’s also a good foil for an marble or granite island with an activated vein pattern.
+It’s also a good foil for a marble or granite island with an activated vein pattern.
 Or as a pairing for a unique handcrafted material like Vetrazzo’s crushed glass slabs.
-Here the uniformity of perimeter counters allows the bar top to stand out as a feature.
+Here the uniformity of perimeter counters allows the upper bar top to stand out as a feature.

 Vetrazzo recycled glass countertop in Martini Flint.
 Design by Stephanie Rothbauer.

-In designs where you’re looking for an organic quality, the natural variations of veining in American marble like Pearl Grey work to support a natural feel.
+In designs where you’re looking for an organic quality, the natural variations of veining in American marble like GEORGIA MARBLE-PEARL GREY™ work to support a natural feel.
 Like the figuring in a live edge wood slab, the vein pattern in a slab of US marble, for instance, is completely unique to that piece.
-If that’s your kitchen island, there will never be another one like it.
+Each block of marble from the quarry has its own character, not a predefined print pattern.
+If that’s your kitchen island, there will never be another one just like it.

-Some quartz manufacturers like Ceasarstone have developed countertops to mimic the veining (though not the depth) of natural marble.
-Whether they achieve the effect is up to the viewer.
-Obviously for us as quarrier of natural stone, we find the luxury of a material is it’s authentic, naturally occurring characteristics.
-Because marble is made of minerals it has an internal crystal structure that gives the surface depth and dimension - you can literally look into the stone and see its layers.
+Some quartz manufacturers like Caesarstone have developed countertops to mimic the veining (though not the depth) of natural marble.
+Whether they achieve a convincing effect is in the eye of the viewer.
+Obviously for us as quarrier of natural stone, we find the luxury of a material lies in it’s authentic, naturally occurring characteristics.
+Because marble is made of minerals, by the earth and for the earth, it has an internal crystal structure that gives the surface depth and dimension - you can literally look into the stone and see its layers.
 (Given the choice between the stone and a picture of stone, I’d take the real thing.)

 This especially appeals to clients who are art collectors or who want to curate a home with bespoke fixtures and furnishings.
-April Graves of Aria Stone Gallery in Texas told me that her clients are now designing entire living spaces around one showpiece slab of natural stone, and even hanging it as art.
+April Graves of Aria Stone Gallery in Texas told shared with us that her clients are now designing entire living spaces around one showpiece slab of natural stone, and even hanging it as art.
 You could do the same with quartz, but the difference is like walking into a gallery to choose an artist’s unique piece or buying a screen print at TJ Maxx.
-With quartz surfaces they are printed each one exactly like the one before.
+With quartz surfaces, they are printed each one exactly like the one before.

 Texture of course is a consideration with spec’ing a countertop material.
-Both honed and polished finishes can be applied to marble and quartz (though the usually stain and scratch resistant quartz is prone to scratch with a honed finish).
-Where natural look and feel are a priority, marble tends to win out for it’s touchability - a honed marble countertop feels and looks like a wind worn rock.
+Both honed and polished finishes can be achieved with marble and quartz (though the usually stain and scratch resistant quartz is prone to staining and scratching with a honed finish).
+Where natural look and feel are a priority, marble tends to win out for it’s touchability - a honed marble countertop feels and looks like a wind-worn rock.